techidaily/site-windows11/source/_posts/unlocking-windows-11-for-optimal-clipchamp-functionality.md

  Clipchamp is an online video editing tool with a few more features and enhancements.
 It's easy to use because it simplifies the process of video editing via the magnificent user interface.

- The app offers multiple editable templates (free and paid) using which you can[easily create cool videos on Windows with Clipchamp](https://www.makeuseof.com/microsoft-clipchamp-create-cool-videos/) .
+ The app offers multiple editable templates (free and paid) using which you can [easily create cool videos on Windows with Clipchamp](https://www.makeuseof.com/microsoft-clipchamp-create-cool-videos/) .
 Unlike Adobe or other video software, it doesn't stress your system resources and even offers the option to download your videos and share them with others.

 ## How to Fix Clipchamp Not Installing on Windows 11